Discover Bank is usually associated with its credit card. But for those that dig a bit deeper, there's a great bank to

 Discover offers their Discover Cashback Debit Checking Account, which consistently makes our list of the best free checking accounts.
-Earn 1% cash back on up to $3,000 in debit card purchases each month.
+Earn 1% cash back on up to $3,000 in debit card purchases each month (see website for details).
 There's no monthly maintenance fee and you can open an account without depositing anything.

 Discover Bank has over 60,000+ in-network ATMs.
 If you prefer going into a bank branch, you’ll be out of luck as the only branch is located in Delaware.

 While this checking account doesn’t pay interest, the 1% cash back makes up for it.
 When you spend $3,000 in a month through debit spending, you’ll earn $30, which means $360 over a year.